SiyuanChen726/NBT-Classifier/README.md

 └── FEATUREs/
 ```

-The Docker Image has an exposed volume (/app) that can be mapped to the host system directory.
+The nbtclassifier Docker image has an exposed volume (/app) that can be mapped to the host folder.
 For example, to mount the current directory:

-The following code launches Singularity container with:
+The following code launches Singularity container on a HPC GPU computation node with:
 - NVIDIA GPU support (--nv)
 - Host WSI directory mounted to /app/WSIs (--bind)
 - Temporary writable filesystem (--writable-tmpfs)

 ```
 singularity shell --nv \
---bind /the/host/WSI/directory:/app/project \
+--bind /the/host/folder:/app/project \
 --writable-tmpfs
 ./nbtclassifier_latest.sif
 ```

 You will see an app folder under "root":
 ```